3dfiyMyLife/Lineux-Hotswap/README.md

 Biqu https://biqu.equipment/<br/>
 Mellow 3d https://3dmellow.com/<br/>

-# If you would like to support our project
+# If you would like to support our project, you can do so on our Kofi Page
 ### [Ko-fi](https://ko-fi.com/lineux_toolchanger) ###

 # Videos